talebirad/SIWO/README.md

 The input file must be of a specific form.
 In short, line i of the input file contains node i as the first entry of the line, and all its neighbors as subsequent entries separated by a delimeter.
 For nodes without neighbors, the line must be empty.

 The ground truth file that is used for scoring must be of a similar form.
-For reference, check the ground truth files for LFR networks (e.g. Dataset Exp 7.3.1/communities_100_8_5_0.15_20.txt)
+For reference, check the ground truth files for LFR networks (e.g. Dataset Exp 7.1 table 6/communities_100_8_5_0.15_20.txt)

 ```
 Sample command: python3 big_lswl_online.py -i datasets/karate_adjlist.txt -q 1 -t 100